 - avoid cold shoulder

 - Use skeptical expressions only to gain clarification, but beware: they can impede information flow.

 - “No kidding?”

 4. Additionally challenge with add-on comments, comparisons, analogies:

-- “How is that different than the (XYZ deal)?”
+- “What makes that different than the (XYZ deal)?”

 - “Sounds like trying to hold off the flood by putting your finger in the dike . . .”